Rupa830904/Project-Portfolio4-Studyalongcultureschool/README.md

 ![Manage Bookings Page](static/docs/readme_images/manage_booking.JPG)

-``USER-STORY - As a As a user I get the confirmation messages for booking operations so that I know the operation is successf``
+``USER-STORY - As a As a user I get the confirmation messages for booking operations so that I know the operation is successful``

 Implementation: